-- In Austria, vintage and varietal designations are only permissible when the maximum yield per hectare for Landwein or Qualitätswein are observed (6,750 l/ha or 9,000 kg grapes/ha)
+- In Austria, indications of vintage & grape variety are permitted only if the maximum legal yield per hectare is observed (7,500 l/ha or 10,000 kg/ha of grapes).

 - The wine must be free of defects in appearance, smell and flavour.

 - Further designations permitted are “Bergwein” (from hillside vineyards with more than 26% slope), and “Heuriger” (in bottles – the vintage must be indicated).